prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 This entry level case fan has black blades, and a black enclosure.
 The most noteable feature is the large holographic logo in the center of the fan.

 If you're someone bothered by background noise, this 80mm case fan is for you.
-You can't expect an 80mm case fan to have the same cooling potential as a For the price of less than $10, this case fan is an absolute steal.
+For the price of less than $10, this case fan is an absolute steal.
 They're simple to install, reliable, and effective.

 Despite the fan's small size, it outputs 24.2 cubic feet per minute of air output, which is above and beyond the call of duty of an 80mm case fan.

 It's specifically designed for use with Cooler Master's CM 690, 590, and 690 II cases which have special cooling slots designed for high airflow.
 Nevertheless, this fan can be used in any case that supports 80mm fans.

-Unfortunately, the fan does not have a PWM feature, which is a bit disappointing – on the other hand, it is incredibly cheap and, for the money, it does a great job.
+Unfortunately, the fan does not have a [PWM](https://www.maximintegrated.com/en/glossary/definitions.mvp/term/Fan%20Controller%20-%20PWM/gpk/832){: target="_blank"} feature, which is a bit disappointing – on the other hand, it is incredibly cheap and, for the money, it does a great job.
 It's a basic case fan built to withstand the test of time.
 All in all, the Cooler Master 80mm sleeve bearing silent fan is simple, dependable, and best of all, it's cheap!

-If you’re someone bothered by background noise, this 80mm case fan is just right for you.
-For the price of less than $10, this case fan is an absolute steal.
-It is simple and painless to install, reliable, and effective.

 <div class="featured-specs-box">
 <h2 id="best-budget-80mm-case-fan--antec-tricool-80mm-dbb">